bitcoin-dev-project/bitcoiner-intro-to-rust/07_arrays_and_conversions.md

 # Arrays and Conversions

-There's a simple method we can use on the `u32` data type called `from_le_bytes` that we can use to convert a collection of bytes into an integer. https://doc.rust-lang.org/std/primitive.u32.html#method.from_le_bytes
+There's a simple method we can use on the `u32` data type called `from_le_bytes`.
+This will convert a collection of bytes that are ordered in little endian into an integer. https://doc.rust-lang.org/std/primitive.u32.html#method.from_le_bytes

 Let's use that and see what happens: